whiteboxideas/vsce-sandbox/README.md

 ## Commands

-- `demo.openPanel` - Opens/reveals the webview panel
+- `elk.openPanel` - Opens/reveals the webview panel
-- `demo.sendMessage` - Sends a message to the panel (opens it if needed)
+- `elk.sendMessage` - Sends a message to the panel (opens it if needed)

 ## License